cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 Bootstrapping consists of running a blueprint of the Cloudify Manager that installs and configures all of the Cloudify components.

 1. [Download the Cloudify CLI package](http://getcloudify.org/downloads/get_cloudify.html) to the host on which you want to install Cloudify.
+It does not have to be the same machine as the one on which Cloudify Manager is installed.
    For information about installing the Cloudify CLI, [click here]({{< relref "installation/from-packages.md" >}}).

 2. Open the `simple-manager-blueprint-inputs.yaml` file.
    You use the simple-manager-blueprint.yaml blueprint to bootstrap Cloudify.

 3. Provide the correct values for `public_ip`, `private_ip`, `ssh_user`, `ssh_key_filename`, `agents_user`, `admin_username`, and `admin_password`.
 Refer to the documentation for what these values mean.
-   If you do not specify a password, the Cloudify default password will be used.
-The password will appear in the success message that is output at the end of the bootstrapping process.
+   If you do not specify a password, it will be automatically generated during bootstrapping.
+The password will be displayed at the end of the bootstrapping process.

 4. Start the bootstrap by running the following command.
    {{< gsHighlight   bash  >}}